 Technical analysis is based on price action – the dynamics between buyers and sellers, supply and demand.

-This is one of the reasons that most short-term traders and day traders in Forex rely almost exclusively on charts.
-Some claim, because so many are trading on these technical signals, it makes their predictions self-fulfilling – thereby drawing in more and more proponents.
+This is one of the reasons that most short-term traders and day traders in forex rely heavily on charts and other technical signals.

 What is Technical Analysis?

-One thing that makes these kinds of indicators highly useful is that most create objective market entry and exit points.
+One thing that makes indicators useful is that they can create objective market entry and exit points.
 Software systems can analyze price data much more readily than say a news release.
-This makes them useful as inputs to algorithmic trading systems.
+This makes indicators useful as inputs to algorithmic trading systems.

 Using chart patterns is an alternative to and can be used along side indicator and price action techniques such as candlestick analysis (see below).
 This approach involves locating recognizable patterns in the chart and trading accordingly.
 Some common chart patterns include:

 In addition to these there are also harmonic patterns.
 Unlike regular chart patterns, harmonic patterns need to confirm to certain ratios before they are considered valid signals.